 Ash Remediation Management offer proven bioremediation methods and technologies for the treatment of contaminated soils and sediments, both on and off site.
 Bioremediation focuses on organic based contaminants including hydrocarbons, polycyclic aromatic hydrocarbons, petroleum, diesel, BTEX and semi volatile organic compounds.
-Treatment methodologies of varying complexity are available and the system used is based upon the contaminant, timescales and budgets.
+Treatment methodologies of varying complexity are available and the system used is based upon the contaminant, timescales and budget.

 Ex-situ bioremediation requires the excavated contaminated soils to be placed within a bunded treatment area which is lined in order to prevent cross contamination with the underlying ground.
 The three main bioremediation treatment methods previously stated are further explained below: